How Many Foreigners In Korea Are There? 2023 Updated Stats

 Where Are Foreigners In Korea From?

 Korea is an attractive place that has drawn in immigrants from around the world.
 Some come to Korea to work, others to study, others to learn about the culture.
-Marriage is also a big source of foreigners in Korea, with international couples (Korean & foreign) rising steadily over the last few decades.
+Some foreigners in Korea have settled down and had a family in Korea and obtained Korean nationality or permanent visas.

-There are also a lot of US soldiers stationed in South Korea, serving to help protect against threats from North Korea.
+Marriage is a major reason that foreigners choose to reside in Korea, with international couples (Korean & foreign) rising steadily over the last few decades.
+There are also many US soldiers stationed in South Korea, serving to help protect against threats from North Korea.
 The close ties between the two nations means that’s unlikely to change any time soon.

 Which Country Is Most Represented In Korea’s Foreigner Population?

-The main reason for this large number of Chinese immigrants in Korea is the return of ethnic Koreans from China.
-There are 719,269 ethnic Korean immigrants from China – almost 85% of all Chinese immigrants in Korea.
+China.
+There are more Chinese immigrants in Korea than the other top 12 countries combined.
+As of 2023, there were over 731,000 Chinese immigrants in Korea, down from 1,100,000 in 2019.
+The reason for the large number of Chinese immigrants in Korea is the return of ethnic Koreans from China.
+There are 527,000 ethnic Korean immigrants from China, almost 72% of all Chinese immigrants in Korea.

+Excluding ethnic Korean immigrants from China, Vietnamese immigrants are actually the largest foreigner group in Korea.
 There are large numbers of ethnic Koreans who have returned from the USA and former Soviet Union, too.
 Ethnic Korean returnees account for 878,000 of all foreigners in Korea.
+Can you guess the nationalities of the rest of the top 12 list?
+Some of the results might surprise you.

 Planning to visit Korea?
-These travel essentials will help you plan your trip, get the best deals, and save you time and money on your Korean adventure.
+These travel essentials will help you plan your trip, get the best deals, and save you time and money before and during your Korean adventure.

-Staying Connected: Pre-order a Korean Sim Card or a Portable WiFi Router to collect on-arrival at Incheon Airport.
-Collection desks are open 24 hours.
+How To Stay Connected: Pre-order a Korean Sim Card or a WiFi Router to collect on-arrival at Incheon Airport (desks open 24-hours).
+Alternatively, download a Korean eSIM for you travels.

-Incheon Airport To Seoul: Take the Airport Express (AREX) to Seoul Station or a limo bus to other parts of Seoul.
-Don’t want to carry heavy suitcases?
+Incheon Airport To Seoul: Take the Airport Express (AREX) to Seoul Station or a Limo Bus across Seoul.
 Book an Incheon Airport Private Transfer and relax to or from the airport.

 Top 10 Nationalities Of Foreigners In Korea

-Here are the nationalities of the top 10 groups of foreigners living in Korea, as of 2021.
-Japan used to be 5th on this list with 86,196 people in Korea in 2019.
-However, by 2021, Japan has dropped all the way down to 13th, with 28,631 Japanese people living in Korea.
+Japan used to be 5th on this list with 86,196 people in Korea in 2019 and Russia 6th with 48,511 in 2021.
+However, by 2023, Japan has dropped all the way down to 13th, with 28,631 Japanese people living in Korea.
+Russia has moved out of the top 12, likely due to sanctions from the conflict in Ukraine.

 The fact that there are more Canadians and Australians living in Korea than British people certainly surprised me.
 I do know a lot of Canadians living in Korea, but I assumed more British people would want to live in Korea.
+Perhaps it’s the hot summer weather in Korea that puts off Brits.

 Besides returning ethnic Koreans, why are there so many foreigners in Korea these days?
 What motivates them to live and work in Korea?
+This next section will explain why foreigners live in Korea.

 Why Do Foreigners Live In Korea?